 There are some different inspirations on the design; the design reflects colors from grass, native wildflowers and trees of the Greenspace and McLaren Park, the views of sunset, ocean and sky from the steps.

 “I think today is this is a wonderful celebration of community coming together.
 The planting symbolized the life and the rebirth and the tenacity of this neighborhood,” Supervisor Ahsha Safaí said.
 “I feel like this garden is a perfect symbol of how this community can come together and be beautiful.”

 “We put in our budget over allocation for over 500 new trees to be planted every year in the District 11,” Safai added.
 “So we’re going to do that on August 26.
 So every year we’re going to do 500 trees and we’re going to continue to green and beautify and bring more life to the neighborhood.”

-A volunteer Steve Ah Nin who is living just down the hill on Athens Street for 18 years said he is glad to see the change.
+Steve Ah Nin, a volunteer who has lived just down the hill on Athens Street for 18 years, said he is glad to see the change.
 “We spent months and weeks and years, writing grants and going through the whole process and then seeing different steps along the way, retaining walls and irrigation and then we started planning plants and the whole from beginning to end and now we’re done.
 It’s nice to see it.”

 Original community journalism takes money, time and hard work.
 You can now support the Light on Patreon.
 Visit www.patreon.com/ielight to sign up.